 Reasons to Support Hemp Cultivation

-Here are some reasons to believe that growing hemp is a great solution to some of our most challenging environmental problems:
+Here are some reasons to believe that growing it is a great solution to some of our most challenging environmental problems:

-1. Hemp is a Good Food Source including Protein, and all 3 Omegas, Among Other Essential Nutrients.
+1. It is a Good Food Source including Protein, and all 3 Omegas, Among Other Essential Nutrients.

 2. Hemp is far more durable than other crops and does not require heavy chemical usage.